Dog Boarding: What You Need to Know

 Key Takeaways

-• Match the stay to your dog's health, size, age, and social style.
+• Match the stay to your dog's health, age, size, and social style.

 • Ask where your dog sleeps and who watches them overnight.